emacsmirror/simple-httpd/README.md

 ## Servlets

 Servlets can be defined with `httpd-servlet`.
+They are enabled by default but can be disabled by setting `httpd-servlets` to `nil`.
 This one creates at servlet at `/hello-world` that says hello.

 ```emacs-lisp
 (httpd-servlet hello-world text/plain (path)